can3p/can3p.github.io/_posts/2018-06-01-client-writeup-logic.md

 ```

 `*posts*` here is another global var that holds a reference to the
-open database and *posts-file* is a relative path pointing where the
+open database and `*posts-file*` is a relative path pointing where the
 posts file should live.

 What happens in the sub is that we pretty print s-expression that
 happens to be a result of `to-list` method call into a stream that
 happens to be an open file. `with-standard-io-syntax` macro ensures
-that all the dynamic variables are reset to their default state for
+that all the output related dynamic variables are reset to their
-the time of printing.
+default state for the time of printing.

-After this is done we can use yet another Common Lisp feature that
-makes it trivial to save changes on all meaningful actions.
-Common
+After this was done using auxiliary methods made it trivial to save
-Lisp supports aspect-oriented programming in a sense of auxiliary
-methods.
-That means that for any generic function we can hook into
-any point during its call.
-I had generics for publishing, updating
+changes on all meaningful actions.
+I had generics for publishing,
-and deleting the post and all save logic is as simple as:
+updating and deleting the post and all save logic is as simple as:

 ```common_lisp
 (defmethod publish-post :after ((db <db>) (post-file <post-file>))